isocroft/Radixx/README.md

  	 *	# Only use `makeTrait` method of STORE(s) to create Mixins for the CONTAINER and PRESENTATON Components
  	 * 	# Only insert UI state (which is transient and non-persistent) in the state object of PRESENTATION Components
  	 *	# The `setState` method MUST NEVER be used in CONTAINER Components *
+	 * You can also do without CONTAINER components and have just ROOT and PRESENTATION componets for a simpler web application *
  	 */